shilpapradeeep/tripbuilder/README.md

 </ul>

 <b>How to run this project.</b>
-To run this project, follow these steps:
+<br>To run this project, follow these steps:

 1.Create a new database and update the file .env with the new database information.
 2.Update the DATABASE CONSTANTS with the database info you created.